 Facebook's year of scandal

+Facebook's bottomless pit of scandals

 The year to fix Facebook – January 4